kirstenwright/kirstenwright/README.md

 ####    :dog: My dog Lillie is indisputably the best, goodest dog in the world.
 ####   :cat: :guitar:   I have an ultra-friendly cat named Jack (short for Jack White, in honor of my decade-long crush).
 ####    :snake:  Snake Lively is the name of my ball python -- I call her Snakey, for short.
-####   :beers: I love to kick back with a hazy IPA; I am also, likely, the biggest pumpkin beer fan on our planet.
+####   :beers: I like to kick back with a hazy IPA; I am also, likely, the biggest pumpkin beer fan on our planet.
 Yes, this is controversial.
 ####  :pizza:   While we're on the topic of food controversies, I am staunchly pro-pineapple pizza.
 ####   :soccer:   I love soccer and running.
 I ran the 1500m back in the day and the smell of a rubber track still makes my heart race.
 ####  :book:  I love to write, edit, and read, and I especially :heart: Walt Whitman.